Antanas Kraujelis: As a partisan

 The partisans often tried to persuade Kraujelis to work as a spy for the movement.
 Kraujelis himself said he'd be more useful to the movement if he was "free".
-Kraujelis and his role was revealed by some captured partisans and in 1948 he ended up joining a partisan squad in the Vytautas military district, as well as choosing the codename Pabaisa (monster), later turning into Siabūnas.
+Kraujelis and his role was revealed by some captured partisans and in 1948 he ended up joining a partisan squad in the Vytautas military district, as well as choosing the codename Pabaisa (monster), later turning into Siaubūnas.
 In 1949-1950 he met with the partisan leadership of the Dzūkija region as a representative of the east Aukštaitija partisans.
 In 1950 Kraujelis switched to another partisan squad, headquartered in Žėručiai.
 The squad mainly operated in the Molėtai, Anykščiai and Utena districts.
 Kraujelis later was appointed as the head of Žėručiai's intelligence/reconnaissance department.
 In 1951 he switched squads again, this time being appointed as the chief of staff of the Žėručiai district.
 In the same year the head of the district Henrikas Ruškulis-Liūtas was arrested.
 Kraujelis was often welcomed by the village people he visited, who described him as soft-spoken and brave.
 Kraujelis was also described as someone of keen ingenuity and fast orientation.
 He often spoke of Lithuanian future independence.

 Years as last partisan

-By 1952 or 1954 he was betrayed and shot by his long-time friend Edmundas Satkūnas, whom Kraujelis admitted to killing after.
+By 1952 or 1954 he was betrayed and shot in the lung by his long-time friend Edmundas Satkūnas, whom Kraujelis sorrowfully admitted to killing later.
 Kraujelis was almost killed by undercover Soviet agent Bronius Kalytis-Siaubas.
 Large sums of money and other rewards were promised for those who could catch or kill Antanas Kraujelis.
 By 1954, Kraujelis was one of the last partisans, though he still continued his resistance albeit under different means.
-He'd write threatening letters to pro-Soviet activists, demanding to not hurt the local populace.
+He'd write threatening letters to Soviet authorities and activists, demanding to not hurt the local populace.
 To avoid being caught, Kraujelis sometimes even dressed up in women's clothing and long hair, other times as a Soviet artillery officer.
 Kraujelis's reputation began gaining popularity and he was commonly referred to in newspapers as a bandit (as were the partisans themselves).
 In 1955 Kraujelis met his future wife Janina Snukiškyte, with whom he was wed by a priest in the forest.
 In 1956 they had a son, also named Antanas, who was given the surname Petronis (in reference to the village Kraujelis was staying at to protect the son's identity).
 Kraujelis' family, to whom he'd write only rarely, had been subject to multiple deportations to Siberia since 1951, from which they would only fully return and be left alone in 1966.